 Board of Certification in Dermatology

-The initial board certification in dermatology requires successful completion of a written examination, in addition to the application requirements.
-Once granted, all ABPS certificates are good for a period of eight years, expiring on December 31st of the eighth year.
+Once granted, all ABPS certificates are good for a period of eight years, expiring on December 31 of the eighth year.

 The ABPS invites qualified applicants to apply for certification in dermatology.
 BCD-certified physicians are highly dedicated practitioners who share best practices with each other in order to provide patients dealing with dermatological issues the most comprehensive treatment possible.

 For more information about certification in dermatology through the BCD, contact the ABPS today.